pgk/creative-commons-license-block/README.md

 Files
 -----

-- `server.js` - This loads up the web server and then lets ParcelJS serve up our live-reloading environment
 - `src/block.js` - This is the JavaScript for our custom block
-- `src/index.js` - This creates the Gutenberg editor and adds our block to the page
 - `src/editor.scss` - A Sass stylesheet for the editor view of the block
 - `src/style.scss` - A Sass stylesheet for the published version of the block
 - `src/common.scss` - A place to put things used by both `editor.scss` and `style.scss`
 - `src/index.html` - The entry point for ParcelJS, this is what you see in your browser when developing
+- `src/index.js` - This creates the Gutenberg block editor and adds our block to the page
+- `src/index.scss` - Styles for the Gutenberg block editor page
+- `server.js` - This loads up the web server and then lets ParcelJS serve up our live-reloading environment
-- `plugin/*` - These files get added to the plugin ZIP file
+- `plugin/*` - These files get added to the plugin ZIP file.
+Anything you add here should show up in the download
 - `lib/*` - These are helpers for `server.js` to build the plugin and serve up API calls
 - `gutenberg.js` - This can be used to generate all the Gutenberg packages available on `window.wp`